 A Bhojpure khukuri is wider and heavier than the standard army knives.
 The blade is also made thicker to ease and quicken the cutting action.
 Since it is basically a cutting knife it is kept/made very simple.
 BhojPure these days are the modernized version of its older counterparts.
 They have been better finished to give better look and appeal.

 A BhojPure is an outstanding working knife that can be also be used in rough condition.
 It also makes an excellent and unique gift since the knife is historic, iconic and has religious values.
 Heartily loved by all Nepalese..

-Size of blade: 10.5 inch
+Size of blade: 10 inch approx.